mayns/paradigms/README.md

-# paradigms
-EDX course Paradigms of Computer Programming
+# Paradigms of Computer Programming

-All code writte in Oz language.
+All code is written in Oz language.